 The kantoam ming ensemble is more and more solicited at the funeral and can not satisfy all requests.

-Angkorian instruments: every Saturday and Sunday from 9:00 to 11:00 at Heritage Hub, Wat Bo Pagoda, Siem Reap.
+Angkorian instruments: every Saturday from 1:00 to 3:00 pm Sunday from 9:00 to 11:00 am at Heritage Hub, Wat Bo Pagoda, Siem Reap.
 The time slot can be extended according to the affluence.
 Price: US $ 20 per month for 16 hours of group course.

 Kantoam ming at Wat Svay Thom pagoda by appointment.
 Fee to be defined.